12 Spatial Data Modelling and Visualization

 theme(legend.position = "top")

-(a) Map of Central Africa Rep. with a Window Grid
+(a) Map of Central African Rep. with a Window Grid

-To visualize the temperature data on the map of Central African Republic we create a raster template.
+To visualise the temperature data on the map of the Central African Republic we create a raster template.
 The raster template has the same extent as the simulated infected locations and will be used to rasterize the temperature data.
 This means that the temperature data will be converted into a raster format, with each cell in the raster grid representing a specific temperature value.
-The rasterized temperature data will be visualized as a heatmap on the map, with warmer colors indicating higher temperatures.
+The rasterized temperature data will be visualised as a heatmap on the map, with warmer colours indicating higher temperatures.

 The raster template is created using the rast() function from the terra package, specifying the number of rows and columns, the minimum and maximum values for the x and y coordinates, and the coordinate reference system (CRS) of the raster.
 If you want to know more about the package, type ?terra.